Thinking of getting a sauna?

 People have been taking saunas for hundreds of years simply because it makes them feel better.
 The Sauna Company offers a comprehensive range of saunas that are designed and built using the best materials and incorporating the latest technology.

 Before choosing which sauna is right for you though, there are a few things to consider and probably the first decision to be made is, where should your sauna be?
-In the past, saunas were often hidden away in basements and garages but the modern sauna deserves to take pride of place in an en-suite bathroom, a home gym or even outside in your garden.
+In the past, saunas were often hidden away in basements and garages but the modern sauna deserves to take pride of place in an en-suite bathroom, a home gym or health spa.

 But be adventurous; many of our saunas have large glazed areas and if you can be sure that you won’t be overlooked, a sauna with a view is a genuine delight.